 GW's School of Business students do great work in the local community, building the capacity of service organizations and creating communications platforms for community advocacy.
 If you are a business student or faculty member, please join this page and share your service “Impacts” with us.

 The Honey W. Nashman Center for Civic Engagement and Public Service facilitates a community engagement section of BADM 4001, an experiential learning capstone course.
-Students serve approximately 5 hours per week, working on projects with local service organizations.
-Students do project management, collect and analyze data, run social media campaigns, and more, for local organizations that provide (for example): after-school youth development, community arts programs, health clinics in low-income communities, services for aging and older adults, and programs supporting new entrepreneurs and small business owners.
+Students serve approximately 5 hours per week, using their business skills to work on projects with local community-serving organizations.
+Students can do project management, collect and analyze data, run social media campaigns, and more.

 1. Withdraw your application from any other projects you have applied for and email any other community partners you may have interviewed with.
 This is a professional courtesy to community partners who are selecting students for their projects.
 They need to know to remove you from consideration.

-2. Complete the Registration Request Form to indicate that you have secured a project and would like to register for the course.
+2. Complete the Registration Request Form to indicate you would like to register for the course.